Gabriel-Nunes/little_shelve/README.md

 #### Home screen shows a fluid navigation thanks to Bootstrap nav-bar.
 #### Search bar is easy to use and provide a wide search to quickly find books, users or authors.
-#### Also has a notification sign upside to show user when someone ask for a book sharing request.
+#### Also has a notification sign upside to show user when someone asks for a book sharing request.

 ![alt](screenshots/nav-bar.png)

-**Book sharing requests are easy to made and provide to users a clear management system to take care of lended books.**
+**Book sharing requests are easy to made and provide to users a clear management system to take care of borrowed books.**

 ![alt](screenshots/share-request.gif)